avble/av_connect/readme.md

 * OS: Linux 5.15.153.1-microsoft-standard-WSL2
 * Hardware: 11th Gen Intel(R) Core(TM) i5-1135G7 @ 2.40GHz

 The ab tool is used to measure the performance.
-It is also understood that the evaluation result may vary on the environment (OS and hardware).

 ## Request per second
-This criteria is to measure the responsive of a http server.
 It is tested by 50 concurrency active connection and 100,000 request in total.
 ``` shell
 $ ab -k -c 50 -n 100000 127.0.0.1:12345/route_01